Sodel-the-Vociferous/baremetal-lisp/README.md

 ## My "Bare-Metal" Lisp Interpreter ##

+*DISCLAIMER*: This was one of my earliest projects.
+The code is a tangly mess, and it's only purpose is as a historical curiosity.

 While I was working on it, I generously called this project a Lisp operating system.
 The goal was to make it semi-usable, but other concerns stole my attention away.
 As it is, it's a very incomplete and